Willie "the Lion" Smith: Music career

 By the early 1910s, he was playing at clubs in New York City and Atlantic City, New Jersey.
 Smith served in World War I, where he saw action in France.
-He also played drum with the African-American regimental band led by Tim Brymn, and basketball with the regimental team.
+He also played drum with the African-American regimental band led by Tim Brymn, called "The Black Devils", and basketball with the regimental team.
 Legend has it that his nickname "The Lion" came from his reported bravery while serving as a heavy artillery gunner.
+Smith recalled:

+When they asked for volunteers to fire the French 75, I stepped forward.
+French Captain-in-Charge told us: "Well, I think it will take you a month to learn the mechanisms, and then we'll shoot you up to the front."
+I learned that mechanism in six hours.
+They tabbed me as an A-1 gunner right off the bat.
+I shot those 75's at the Fritzies for forty-nine days straight without a break or any relief.
+Word got back and the Colonel came up and said: "Smith, you're a lion with that gun."
+That name stuck with me ever since.

 He was a decorated veteran of the 350th Field Artillery, a regiment of the Buffalo Soldiers.

 Around 1915, he married Blanche Merrill (née Howard).
 Smith and Merrill are thought to have separated before Smith joined the army in 1917, where he served as a corporal.
 But they were listed in the 1920 census as living together in Newark, New Jersey.
 Merrill was white, and Smith was the only man in their apartment building who was classified as black on this census.

 He returned to working in Harlem clubs and at "rent parties".
 Smith and his contemporaries James P. Johnson and Fats Waller developed a new, more sophisticated piano style later called "stride".

 In the 1940s, his music found appreciation with a wider audience.
 Smith toured North America and Europe up to 1971.
 To leave the US, he needed a birth certificate.
 He went to the Orange County Courthouse and found it, but discovered that the birth certificate said he was born on November 25, in contradiction to his mother telling him he was born on November 23.